stoketheworld/tandemweb/README.md

 # tandemweb
 The deployed version of project tandem, repos main and beta are honored

-Changes pushed to these two branches will be reflected on the beta site as soon as GitHub invokes the webhook (a few seconds).
+Changes pushed to these two branches will be reflected on the beta site as soon as GitHub invokes the webhook.
+So far that appears to be a few seconds.

-Test changes.
-Two in a row?
-Three?
-4th time for sure.
-5th.
-Routing is hard, 6th!
-Logging better now?
-More logging... verify signature.
-Clean up logging.